Improving Black-Box Generative Attacks via Generator Semantic Consistency: Reasons for transferability

-\paragraph{Reason for transferability.} Our empirical analysis of intermediate feature activation maps from existing ResNet-based generators reveals that coarse, object-salient regions consistently emerge in the early residual blocks, and appear even more pronounced in models with higher black-box transferability.
+As our work is motivated by the semantic variability across the intermediate blocks within the generator, we look further into how our early-block semantic anchoring drives the observed phenomenon in Sec. \S 2.2 of the main paper.
+Our empirical analysis of intermediate feature activation maps from existing ResNet-based generators reveals that coarse, object-salient regions consistently emerge in the early residual blocks, and appear even more pronounced in models with higher black-box transferability.
 This insight suggests that these early‐block features play a pivotal role in shaping perturbations.
 To capitalize on this, we anchor our adversarial noise generation to the clean image’s semantic structure at these early stages.
-Lacking explicit semantic priors to retain the semantic integrity of the benign input images, we introduce a Mean Teacher mechanism: by maintaining an exponential moving average (EMA) of the student generator’s weights, the teacher generator yields temporally smoothed features that are \emph{largely free of adversarial noise.} We then fully leverage the Mean Teacher framework by further imposing a feature distillation loss between the student generator’s and the teacher’s early-intermediate block activations, \emph{filtering out spurious noise while preserving the coarse object shapes and boundaries} present in the teacher generator features.
+Lacking explicit semantic priors to retain the semantic integrity of the benign input images, we introduce a Mean Teacher mechanism: by maintaining an exponential moving average (EMA) of the student generator’s weights, the teacher generator yields temporally smoothed features that are \emph{largely free of adversarial noise.} We then fully leverage the Mean Teacher framework by further imposing a self-feature consistency loss between the student generator’s and the teacher’s early-intermediate block activations, \emph{filtering out spurious noise while preserving the coarse object shapes and boundaries} present in the teacher generator features.
 This strict semantic-consistency constraint focuses perturbation power on object-salient regions, thereby enhancing transferability without sacrificing efficiency.

 In the figure below (Fig.~\ref{fig:supp_block_ablation2}), we directly compare the feature activation maps and the added adversarial noise per block (absolute difference of the input and output of each block) of Ours against the baseline~\cite{zhang2022beyond}.
 We particularly focus on the intermediate residual blocks (``Residual Learning"), as most of the adversarial noise is generated in these blocks~\cite{zhang2022beyond}, and the preceding (``Downsampling" layers) and succeeding blocks (``Upsampling" layers) serve to simply adjust the spatial resolution of the feature maps.